ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 ## How it works

 Angular's magic comes from its 'directives' which allow you to extend your HTML by creating your own tags and attributes.
-Angular applications have a differen structure than other JavaScript MVC frameworks, but it is highly modular and easy to maintain once you understand the flow and structure.
+Angular applications have a different structure than other JavaScript MVC frameworks, but it is highly modular and easy to maintain once you understand the flow and structure.

 ## Data Binding